 Dr Pavel Cherepanov

-Pavel is an early career researcher with expertise in Chemistry and Materials Science with a strong passion for development of creative and innovative products which would satisfy global sustainability requirements and meet environmental standards.
-He is working in Theme 1 under supervision of Prof. Frank Caruso at the Department of Chemical Engineering focusing on engineering of fertiliser coatings for controlled nutrients release into the soil, primarily focusing on biodegradable materials as an ideal candidate for such applications.
-His goal is to utilise his research experience in the areas of materials science such as material fabrication, surface and bulk modification through micro and nanostructuring, controlled assembly/disassembly of materials to produce a new generation of smart fertilisers.
+Pavel is an early career researcher with expertise in Chemistry and Materials Science with a strong passion for development of creative and innovative products that can satisfy global sustainability requirements and meet environmental standards.
+He is working in Theme 1 under supervision of Prof. Frank Caruso at the Department of Chemical Engineering, focusing on engineering of fertiliser coatings for controlled nutrients release into the soil, primarily focusing on biodegradable materials as an ideal candidate for such applications.
+His goal is to utilise his research experience in the areas of materials science such as material fabrication, surface and bulk modification through micro- and nano-structuring, controlled assembly/disassembly of materials to produce a new generation of smart fertilisers.